Huy-To/RaspberryPie5/README.md

-# Raspberry Pi 5 Face Detection System
+# Raspberry Pi 5 Face Detection System (Picamera2 Only)

 A real-time face detection system optimized for Raspberry Pi 5 using YOLOv12n-face.pt model.
+**This version uses picamera2 ONLY - no OpenCV required.
+Designed specifically for Raspberry Pi Camera Module.**

 ## ⚡ Quick Start (3 Steps)